Letter from the Chair

 A Message from the Chair

-In 1989, 83 Alabama cities and towns formed the Alabama Municipal Insurance Corporation (AMIC) with the primary objective of creating a fair and stable way to address member’s insurance needs.
-For more than three decades, AMIC has been driven by this objective.
-Inflation, both social and economic, combined with supply and demand imbalances and financial market volatility made 2022 a challenging year.
+In 1989, 83 Alabama cities and towns formed AMIC with the primary objective of creating a fair and stable way to address member’s insurance needs.
+For more than three decades AMIC has been driven by this objective.
+Inflation, both social and economic, combined with supply-demand imbalances and financial market volatility made 2023 another challenging year.
 AMIC’s strong financial condition has allowed it to stay focused on its objective despite these challenges.
 AMIC will continue exploring innovative programs and services that add value to our members while addressing their current and future insurance needs.
-I am pleased to bring you this report on the activities of AMIC for 2022.
+I am pleased to bring you this report on the activities of AMIC for 2023.

 Membership

-AMIC’s membership continues to hold steady with 589 insureds, including 392 municipalities, 81 utility boards, 41 solid waste/water authorities, 54 associations and 21 transit authorities.
-AMIC’s current market share exceeds 95%.
+AMIC’s membership, continues to hold steady with 584 insureds, including 394 municipalities, 75 utility boards, 38 solid waste/water authorities, 57 associations and 20 transit authorities.
+AMIC insures approximately 95 percent of all public entities in Alabama.

 Dividends

 Since 1998, AMIC has returned to its participating capitalized members approximately $18,269,000 in dividend credits representing three times their initial capital investment.
 The AMIC Board recognizes the tremendous support of our members and is committed to the payment of dividend credits in recognition of that support.
-Beginning in 2023, dividends will be declared based on AMIC’s actual financial results instead of estimated results maximizing the return of any excess earnings to members in appreciation for the many years of support.
+Dividends are declared based on AMIC’s actual financial results instead of estimated results maximizing the return of any excess earnings to members in appreciation for the many years of support.

 Loss Control

-AMIC will continue to combine its Loss Control Division resources with the Municipal Workers Compensation Fund (MWCF).
+AMIC continues to combine Loss Control resources with the MWCF.
 This team approach has allowed both programs to maximize the services and programs provided to members at a significantly reduced cost.
-The combined Loss Control Department consists of 10 dedicated staff members covering every aspect of our members’ operations.
-In 2022, Loss Control conducted 813 on-site Risk Management Review Surveys with members.
+The combined Loss Control Department consists of 11 dedicated staff members covering every aspect of our members’ operations.
+In 2023, Loss Control conducted 624 on-site Risk Management Review Surveys with members.

 Training

 AMIC remains committed to providing cost-effective training options to our members.
-The SkidCar system, implemented in 2001, has been extraordinarily successful with over 22,683 police officers, firefighters and employees trained to date.
-The Firearms Training System (FATS), which provides state of the art decision-making training to law enforcement, has trained more than 9,369 police officers from departments throughout the state.
-In 2015, AMIC began providing members access to online training solutions through LocalGovU.
-To date, members have taken more than 47,000 courses.
+The SkidCar system, implemented in 2001, has been extraordinarily successful with over 23,600 police officers, fire fighters and employees trained to date.
+The Firearms Training System (FATS), which provides state of the art “decision making” training to our police officers, has trained more than 9,500 police officers from departments throughout the state.
+In 2015 AMIC began providing members access to online training solutions through LocalGovU.
+To date, members have taken more than 48,000 courses.

 Financials